WyattBrashear/507ex-utils/README.md

 All hashes are stored in the .hash directory that is created at build and included only in the executeable and does not exist in the source folder.
 It's format is {source file name}.hash and is in the sha256 format.

-**Note: This has had minimal testing so dont expect all executables to be package-able at the moment.**
+**Note: This has had minimal testing so don't expect all executables to be package-able at the moment.**